Discover Hunter Valley Breweries

 The Brewing Process

-There are several steps in the brewing process, which may include malting, mashing, lautering, boiling, cooling, fermenting, conditioning, filtering, carbonation and packaging.
+There are several steps in the brewing process for Hunter Valley craft breweries, which may include malting, mashing, lautering, boiling, cooling, fermenting, conditioning, filtering, carbonation and packaging.
 The brewing equipment needed to make beer has grown more sophisticated over time, and now covers most aspects of the brewing process, allowing large scale producction through automation.

 Beer Vocabulary